 Water Standing in Whirlpool Duet Washer

-Repair Suggestion: Since the water is appearing after the washer is used, the problem could be in the washer or in your drainage lines.
-Can you tell if it is clean or soapy water?
+- Since the water is appearing after the washer has successfully completed a cycle, the problem could be with the washer or in the drainage lines.

-If the water is clean, it may appear due to a failed inlet valve on your washer.
-Turn off the water sources completely (or disconnect the hoses) after doing a load of laundry and see if the problem happens.
+- If the standing water is clear and clean, it is probably accumulating due to a failed inlet valve on the washer.
+Turn off the hot and cold water sources completely (or disconnect the hoses) after doing a load of laundry and wait a few hours to see if the problem happens.
+If no water accumulates, then the problem is being caused by the inlet valve leaking water and a valve repair or replacement is needed.
+If you need a user or repair manual, you can find it here and replacement parts here.

-Be sure the washer's drain hose is not stuck too far down the stand pipe.
-It should only be inserted about 6 to 8 inches.
+- If water does appear in the drum with the water sources turned off and it is soapy, then it is a drainage (plumbing) problem.
+The water is drain water backing up into your washer from the drainage system.
+Be sure the washer's drain hose is not inserted too far down the standpipe.
+It should only be inserted about six to eight inches.
 A severe clog in the drainage line could also cause a back-up of drainage water that seeps back into the washer.

 Whirlpool Duet Washer Door Will Not Lock

-Repair Suggestion: As you know, if the door won't lock, the washer won't run.
-So, rather than adding more "stuff" that will interfere with the operation of the latch, give it a good cleaning.
+- If the door won't lock, the washer won't run.
+First, try giving it a good cleaning.
 Use a cotton swab dipped in rubbing alcohol to clean the latch and any contact points.
-This will remove the lint, dirt and product build-up that may be interfering with contact.
+This will remove the lint, dirt, and product build-up that may be interfering with the electrical circuit.

 Whirlpool Duet Washer Door Will Not Unlock